Calculate Values Across Multiple Rows

 5. In the Results section, select the aggregation you want to perform (sum or average), the number of rows to include in the calculation, and whether to include the current row or exclude it.

-6. By default, the calculation preview will show you the first non-null row.
+6. By default, the calculation preview shows you the first non-null row.
 However, you can click on any row in the results table and see an updated preview of the selected value.
 Annotations highlight the rows used to perform the calculation.

 If the calculation can't be performed with the current settings, you will see the annotation Not enough values.
 To resolve this, click the drop-down in the Values field to change the configuration in the Results Settings.